HamzaHajeir/H4AsyncWebServer/README.md

 # H4AsyncWebServer

-# Asynchronous Webserver for ESP8266, ESP32
+# Asynchronous Webserver for ESP8266, ESP32, and RP2040

 Includes robust and *fast* implementations of websockets and server-sent events (SSE)